swingmx/swingmusic/README.md

 ./swingmusic --port 1980
 ```

+> [!IMPORTANT]
+> The default password for user `admin` is "admin".
+Please change the password via the settings after first login.

 ### Options

 Options flags can be passed when starting the app in the terminal to tweak runtime settings or perform tasks.
 You can use the `-h` flag to see all supported options.